wadey/node-unicorn/README.md

 A Unicorn-like server for nodejs.
 Uses [Web Workers](http://github.com/pgriess/node-webworker) (thanks to Peter Griess) instead of preforking.

 NOTE: This is just the start of a work in progress.
-It is currently useable, but is lacking cool things like relaunching workers on SIG USR2 and killing workers that are no longer responding.
+It is currently usable, but is lacking cool things like relaunching workers on SIG USR2 and killing workers that are no longer responding.